loot/loot/README.md

 ## Building The Documentation

 The documentation is built using [Doxygen](http://www.stack.nl/~dimitri/doxygen/), [Breathe](https://breathe.readthedocs.io/en/latest/) and [Sphinx](http://www.sphinx-doc.org/en/stable/).
-Install them (Breathe and Sphinx support Python 2 and 3) and make sure they're accessible from your `PATH`, then:
+Install them (Breathe and Sphinx support Python 2 and 3) and make sure they're accessible from your `PATH`, then run:

 ```
-doxygen docs/api/Doxyfile
 sphinx-build -b html docs build/docs/sphinx
 ```